MasterChef Australia series 17

-The seventeenth series of the Australian television cooking show MasterChef Australia, also known as MasterChef: Back To Win and MasterChef Australia: Back To Win, was announced on 16 September 2024.
-It featured the same four judges as series 16, namely series 4 winner Andy Allen, food writer Sofia Levin, French chef Jean-Christophe Novelli and series 1 runner-up Poh Ling Yeow.
+The seventeenth series of the Australian television cooking show MasterChef Australia, also known as MasterChef: Back To Win and MasterChef Australia: Back To Win, premiered on 28 April 2025.
+It was announced on 16 September 2024 and featured the same four judges as series 16, namely series 4 winner Andy Allen, food writer Sofia Levin, French chef Jean-Christophe Novelli and series 1 runner-up Poh Ling Yeow.
 Similar to series 12, series 17 featured a Back to Win concept, with 24 contestants from previous series returning for a chance to win the title.

-The series premiered on 28 April 2025.

 Laura Sharrad won the grand finale on 12 August 2025, defeating Callum Hann 80–73.

-Contestants Sarah Todd and Declan Cleary began a relationship during filming of the series, and moved in together after elimination.
-In October 2025 they announced Todd was pregnant.
+Contestants Sarah Todd and Declan Cleary began a relationship during filming of the series, moved in together after elimination and gave birth to twins.

 Contestants

 The 24 returning contestants were announced on 16 March 2025.